 As a parent or carer of a child at Chorlton High School you play an important role in your child's education.
 We believe that an individual's success in school depends on a successful and effective partnership between students, home and school.

 As a school, we maintain high levels of contact with parents.
 Members of staff will often write to parents, contact them by telephone or invite them in to discuss issues of importance about their child's welfare and progress.
 Likewise, we encourage parents to contact us if they have any concerns they would like to discuss.
-There are regular Parents' Evenings throughout the school year where parents can speak to their child's subject teachers and there is a thriving Parents' Association which meets regularly to discuss the development of the school.
+There are regular Parents' Evenings throughout the school year where parents can speak to their child's subject teachers.

 The parents’/carers’ role

 Young people should feel supported by their parents/carers in their studies.
-To support the development of organisational skills, Year 7 and 8 pupils will be issued with their own Future Foundations handbook which encourages them to reflect on their progress and set appropriate targets each half term.
-All pupils are encouraged to share Independent Assessment and coursework details and deadlines with parents/carers.
+To support the development of organisational skills, Year 7 and 8 pupils will be issued with their own Future Foundations handbook which encourages them to reflect on their progress and set appropriate pledges each half term.
+All pupils are encouraged to share Home Learning deadlines with parents/carers.
 Every parent/carer can help by:

 - Taking an active interest in their child’s work

-- Making sure all Independent Assessments and homeworks are completed and handed in on time
+- Making sure all doddle assigned home learning is completed and handed in on time

 - Informing the school as soon as possible if there are any concerns